Valalol/Star-Citizen-Navigation/README.md

 ## Installation

+**First of all, make sure you downloaded a release version and not the source code.
+Release is page is on [this page](https://github.com/Valalol/Star-Citizen-Navigation/releases).**

 1) Copy and extract the star-citizen-navigation-tool-win32-x64 folder wherever you want.

 2) Install Python from the [Python Download page](https://www.python.org/downloads/). **Make sure the Path box at the bottom right is ticked as shown in the screenshot below**, and let it install with default location and settings.